 Check out PlantsGoGlobal.com for more information and ideas about plants!

 Use this free STEM printable to let your child play a fun microscope game while they are pretending to be a scientist!
 Perfect for preschool to elementary science programs, this is a fun, safe, and creative way to introduce the world of microbes to a child.
 It’s basically using a drinking glass to see through murky water to visualize the “microbes” below.
+I first saw this activity on the Instagram account of happicrafts.com (@happi_crafts) and knew I had to make a microscope version.
 The set up is simple and this can be combined with several other activities outlined below to keep them engaged and curious.
 The printable contains microbe illustrations from Baby Medical School: Bacteria and Antibiotics, an adorable introduction to the microscopic world.

 Clear plastic bin (or glass casserole dish if you dare)